THE RESTORATION AND TRANSFORMATION OF A "MUTT" ROD

 Water circulation after normal operating temperatures are reached (thermostat open) takes two courses.
 Part of the water will always recirculate through the block as outlined above.
 A large portion of the water, however, will pass from the pump to the water distributing tubes, to the heads, and thence directly into the top of the radiator through the water outlet page in the front of the intake manifold.
 The 1959 Shop Manual talks about why reverse flow cooling was used and extols the benefits of reverse flow and gusher valve cooling.
 Why did Pontiac abandon the documented superior cooling system and switch to conventional flow in the 1960 model year without any explanation?
 No one seems to know for sure.

-TUESDAY, JULY 8, 2008: Just got back from another whirlwind trip to Indiana to check in on the Mutt Rod and attend my nieces wedding reception (Congratulations Megan, Shane is a great guy!).
-We have decided not to post any more pictures here to create a little drama and incentive for folks to come on out and see the car.
+Just got back from another whirlwind trip to Indiana to check in on the Mutt Rod and attend my nieces wedding reception (Congratulations Megan, Shane is a great guy!).
 We had the car pinstriped and photographed complete with extensive interviews with both the major newspapers, the Journal Gazette and the News Sentinel in Fort Wayne, Indiana.
 Thanks to Amanda Junk from the Fort Wayne News Sentinel for spending so much time with us last wednesday, and special thanks to Rosa Salter of the Journal Gazette for turning us on to the 1957 Pat Boone hit "Bernadine" and for spending so much time with us last thursday.
 What a perfect theme song the Pat Boone hit is for this beast of a car!
+And as I find out later from Ronnie Reed - who worked for Kennell Brothers back in the day - the car was actually named after the song.
 The car is basically finished on the mechanical side except for some issues with the Strombergs and we got it over to Marcus Marquart of Marquart Custom Creations, in Waynedale, Indiana to do the interior and convertible top yesterday.
-We need to do some other de-bugging work when the car gets back to the Artisan Rod shop before the show.
+We need to do some other de-bugging work when the car gets back to the Artisans Rod shop.
 We discovered that the motor has a compression ratio of approximately 13:1, basically a NASCAR racing setup for that era, which is ridiculous for a street car.
-We are also weighing the possibility of changing over from the 6 Stromberg 97's carbs to a single Edelbrock 4 barrel set up.
-Chuck had the other manifold and an original 4 barrel available, as though he anticipated the Strombergs being a nuisance.
-The 'bergs are amazing but dump a ton of fuel into the motor and with the cost of gas these days and their finicky nature, it may be wise to move to the 4 barrel.
-The Strombergs also have a tendency to be belligerent with changes in the weather, especially drastic changes in humidity.
-In the event that we decide to switch to the single 4 barrel carb, the complete Stromberg 97 setup with manifold, fuel lines and linkages will be for sale.
-Details on the Muddy River Run in Fort Wayne Indiana August 9-10 are here: MUDDY RIVER RUN.
-Come out and say hello and see the car!

-TUESDAY, AUGUST 12, 2008: Just returned from Indiana and the Muddy River Run, where we picked up the Don Hall's Guesthouse SPECIAL CHOICE AWARD among the field of 436 cars.
+Just returned from Indiana and the Muddy River Run, where we picked up the Don Hall's Guesthouse SPECIAL CHOICE AWARD among the field of 436 cars.
 It was gratifying to meet all the friends and admirers of Bud and Chuck and we are especially excited about the possibility of getting more stuff for the archives from several people we met at the show.
-Special thanks to Ron Reed, a former employee of Kennell Brothers Body Shop in the fifties, who informed us that in fact "Bernadine" WAS named after the Pat Boone song of the same name.
 More pictures from the 1958 Hot Rod show and possibly some videos of the 1936 Pontiac race car performing at the speedway may be coming.
-Marcus Marquart took some photos of the interior work in progress and we have decided to post those pictures here:
+Marcus Marquart took some photos of the interior work and the fabrication of the convertible top in progress and we have posted those pictures here:

-BERNADINE IN THE FALL OF 1958 WITH UNCLE BUD KENNELL (LEFT) DRIVING AND RICK KENNELL IN THE DRIVER'S SEAT (RIGHT) IN THE FALL OF 2008 - 50 YEARS LATER ALMOST TO THE DAY!
+(RIGHT): BERNADINE WITH RICK KENNELL IN THE DRIVER'S SEAT - 50 YEARS LATER - ALMOST TO THE DAY!

 VIVA LA BERNADINE!